Ilozuluchris/slack_invite/README.md

 This has only been tested on a linux server.

-Visit [Legacy tokens](https://api.slack.com/custom-integrations/legacy-tokens)to generate a token for the team(slack workspace) you to invite people to.
+Visit [Legacy tokens](https://api.slack.com/custom-integrations/legacy-tokens) to generate a token for the team(slack workspace) you to invite people to.

 ## OAuth tokens